votingworks/vxsuite/libs/grout/README.md

 const app = express();

-// When registering the API with an Express app, you must use a separate
+// When registering the API with an Express app, Grout creates an Express Router
-// Router.
-That way you can isolate the Grout API routes from other routes in
+// to isolate the Grout API routes from other routes in your app.
+You can mount
-// your app.
-const router = express.Router();

-// You must have the router use the `express.text()` middleware with type
-// `application/json` exactly as shown below.
-router.use(express.text({ type: 'application/json' }));

-// Then, simply register the API routes. grout.registerRoutes(router, api);

-// Finally, mount the router on your app.
-You can use any path prefix you want -
+// this router using any path prefix you want - here we use `/api`.
+It's
-// here we use `/api`.
-It's important that you don't use any other body-parsing
+// important that you don't use any other body-parsing middleware upstream of
-// middleware upstream of the router - e.g. don't call `app.use(express.json())`
+// the router - e.g. don't call `app.use(express.json())` before this.
-// before this.
-app.use('/api', router);
+app.use('/api', buildRouter(api, express));

 // Don't forget to export the API type - we'll need it for the client. export type MyApi = typeof api;